Updated December 2015

 - Sedgwick County residents saw KU Medical Center health care providers 20 times via telemedicine in FY15.
 An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the KU Center for Telemedicine and Telehealth.

 - Via Christi Health in Wichita is a member of the Midwest Cancer Alliance, a network of hospitals, physicians groups and cancer support and patient advocacy organizations bringing cancer research, care and professional support together to advance the quality and reach of cancer care, prevention, early detection and survivorship in the Heartland.

 - The School of Medicine—Wichita Medical Practice Association (MPA) was established to provide medical education, research, and medical care through its members who are full-time faculty at the school.
 Physicians, psychologists, and other providers care for patients at 10 specialty outpatient clinics.

-- A decade ago, KU School of Medicine—Wichita students opened the JayDoc Community Clinic on Saturdays in Wichita's Guadalupe Clinic to care for the uninsured and underserved.
+- More than a decade ago, KU School of Medicine—Wichita students opened the JayDoc Community Clinic on Saturdays in Wichita's Guadalupe Clinic to care for the uninsured and underserved.
 Under volunteer physician supervision, medical students treat about 500 patients annually.

 - KU School of Medicine—Wichita hosts the Live & Learn Lecture Series, a free program to help educate the public on health matters, such as Alzheimer's disease, heart disease, obesity, migraines, stress, sleep disorders and more.
 Click here to see upcoming lectures or listen to audio recordings of previous lectures.